stingram/SFND_Radar_Target_Generation_And_Detection/Readme.md

         end
 ```

 The process above will generate a thresholded block, which is smaller than the Range Doppler Map as the CUT cannot be located at the edges of matrix.
-Hence,few cells will not be thresholded.
-To keep the map size same set those values to 0.
+Hence, some cells will not be thresholded.
+To keep the map size same, I set those values to 0.
 ```Matlab
  for m=(Tr+Gr+1):(Nr/2-(Tr+Gr))
     for n=(Td+Gd+1):(Nd-(Td+Gd))